 Aptly named “Idaho’s Crown Jewel,” this ethereal lake is comprised of two bodies of water—upper and lower—connected by a thoroughfare.
-The ancient lake dates back to the last ice age, and provides year-round outdoor recreation along its white-sand beaches.
-Whether on water skis, or hiking along the water’s edge, the lake’s mirror reflection and unique clusterings of islands draw visitors from across the country.
+The ancient lake dates back to the last ice age and provides year-round outdoor recreation on its white-sand beaches, like waterskiing or hiking along the water’s edge.
+The lake’s mirror-like surface and unique clusters of islands draw visitors from across the country.

 Idaho’s largest lake is also the fifth deepest in the U.S. During World War II, submarine researchers tested equipment in the great blue, but today, its waterways and rocky banks are reserved for boaters, fishermen in search of rainbow trout, and swimmers.
 Lake Pend Oreille is home to both resort communities and untamed forests filled with grizzly bears and grey wolves.

 Silly name aside, Yellow Belly Lake is one of the largest lakes in the Sawtooth National Recreation Area, but it isn’t easy to get to.
-Overgrown forests and an impossibly rocky road made it a difficult drive, but it has long been a popular Idaho backpacking destination along the Yellow Belly Trailhead.
+Although overgrown forests and an impossibly rocky road make the drive difficult, this lake has long been a popular Idaho backpacking destination along the Yellow Belly Trailhead.
 If you’re looking for a nearly private alpine lake, this is a perfect option.